jxx2/MetaFEM.jl/README.md

 Quick examples can be found in [examples](https://github.com/jxx2/MetaFEM/tree/main/examples), where "*.jl" files are the main scripts.

 ## Current Status
-The package registration needs 3 days (ready ~ 2021/11/06 - 2021/11/07).
+The package is usable as a single GPU "classical" generic FEM solver.
 The project is still in a primitive status.
 The document only contains an overview and 6 examples.
-The code is already usable as a single GPU "classical" generic FEM solver.
 More features are in developement, e.g., distributed computing, etc..

 [docs-dev-img]: https://img.shields.io/badge/docs-latest%20release-blue